What’s in a name? That which we call a rose by any other name would smell just as sweet. Romeo and Juliet, William Shakespeare

 When I was out for my walk the other day, I was chuckling to myself about that conversation.
 Then I started thinking about our children’s names.
 All three boys are named after beloved family members who are not only loved, but strong in character.
 The lone girl’s name was chosen because it sounded pretty (and it is — almost as pretty as her).
 Our first granddaughter is named the same way, and our first grandson is named after his father and has a middle name with a very special meaning in Spanish.
 Anyway, that’s the context for this post.

 As I and my thoughts meandered around the neighborhood, it occurred to me just how much I love our kids’ names, and how much they mean to me.
 I started thinking about the things I mentioned above about my own name, about times when I couldn’t imagine why someone would name a child “that,” or when I heard someone making fun of a name because it sounded “foreign.”
-I know people who have changed their names because they didn’t like them.
+I know people who have changed their names because they didn’t like them, and others because the name they were given at birth did not match their gender identity.
 I know some who have changed their names because they wanted a more American-sounding name.
 (That makes me sad for a few reasons.)
 I also recalled some people whose names make me personally feel a particular way — upset, angry, sad, fearful, anxious.
 And there are still others when I hear them, I feel joy, love, warmth, happiness.
 But I couldn’t recall ever hearing a parent say that they regretted giving a particular name to their child/ren.

 I worked in various positions in healthcare, primarily women’s health for many years.
-Names were important, and spellings of those names were extremely important for a lot of reasons.
+Names were important, and spellings of those names were extremely important.
 I used to keep a list in my drawer of the peculiar or unusual ones.
 Some seemed thoughtful, but others still have me scratching my head to this day.
 Nonetheless, someone cared about those names enough and whatever was behind them to dole them out to a most precious gift.

 How do people respond to your name?
 How do they feel when they hear it?
 How do you feel about your own name?
 How will you hear names after this?